AshiAhuja/advanced_regression/README.md

 Multiple linear regression, Ridge and Lasso regression are used to build a predictive model for the price of houses in Australia.

 ## Conclusions
-Risge regression with a value of lambda of 10 is the best performing model with a test r-squared value of 91%
+Ridge regression with a value of lambda of 10 is the best performing model with a test r-squared value of 91%

 ## Contact
 Created by [@AshiAhuja] - feel free to contact me!